shinaBR2/shinabr2-world/apps/docs/blog/2023-01-07-firestore-data-modeling/index.md

 Note: this is opinionated, NOT strictly.

-Let's review an example of a music listen to site.
+Let's review an example of a music site.

 ## Feature